 Rule 10 of the Inquiry Rules 2006 allows the legal representative of a Core Participant or a witness to ask the Chair if a witness at hearing can be questioned on particular matters which they feel is important.

-The Inquiry intends to publish online seminars on the background details about the mental health landscape over the period that the Inquiry is investigating.
+The Inquiry has published background presentations on the details about the mental health landscape over the period that the Inquiry is investigating.